pivotal/docs-tap/authn-authz/azure-ad.md

     Where:

     * `ISSUER-URL` is the OpenID Connect metadata document URL you recorded earlier, but without the trailing `/.well-known/openid-configuration`
-    * `AZURE-AD-CLIENT-ID` is the Azure Active Directory client ID you recorded earlier
+    * `AZURE-AD-CLIENT-ID` is the Azure AD client ID you recorded earlier
-    * `AZURE-AD-CLIENT-SECRET` is the Azure Active Directory client secret you recorded earlier
+    * `AZURE-AD-CLIENT-SECRET` is the Azure AD client secret you recorded earlier

 1. Apply your changes from the kubectl CLI by running: